-Bank D - The Group has other investments with the Fiji branch of an international bank which has a Fitch credit rating of A+.
+Bank C - The Group had other investments with the Fiji branch of an international bank which has a Fitch credit rating of A+ (2020: A+).

 The Group applies the IFRS 9 simplified approach to measure expected credit losses for trade receivables.